Text Headings

 ##### Warning Paragraph {.h-warn}

-Very long heading with a complicated topic stretching over more than one line
+Very long headings with complicated topics stretching over more than one line

-CommonMark offers no possibility to break a heading line.
-Because every new line starting with a #
+CommonMark offers no possibility to break a heading line because every line starting with the number sign #

-When a heading exceeds the line length of the layout, it breaks automatically.
+When a heading exceeds the line length of the layout, it automatically reflows into the next line.
 That may occur at an unfortunate place: Before the last word or between tightly related words.
-To introduce a break we can put the replacement code {/}
+To introduce a manual break of our own choosing we can put the replacement code {/}

 between two words without any spacing character like this: